 For ultimate versatility and castability for twister tails up to 1/8th ounce to target most freshwater species, start with a 7’ medium-light, fast-action spinning rod.
 If you want to throw larger twister tails, you can also go for a medium power rod for up to ¼ ounce, or a medium-heavy rod for jig heads up to 1 ounce.
 On the other end, if you want to use micro-sized twister tails strictly for panfish and trout, go with a light or ultralight spinning rod.

-For reels, you’ll want anywhere from a 2000 to 3000 size spinning reel.
+For reels, you’ll want anywhere from a 2000 to 3000-size spinning reel.
 Your line can be either monofilament or fluorocarbon, and if you want, you could also use a braided line as long as you have a clear fluorocarbon leader that’s at least 12” long.
-Anywhere from six (6) to eight (8) pound line is the sweet spot for general-purpose freshwater fishing with twister tail grubs.
+Anywhere from 6 to 8lb line is the sweet spot for general-purpose freshwater fishing with twister tail grubs.
 For muskie and saltwater species, you’ll want to beef up your spinning setup or use a conventional or low-profile baitcasting setup to jig or cast big twister tails.

-Whatever you’ll be going after on the water, I’m confident if you have a few twister tail grubs in your tackle box, you’ll have success.
+Whatever you’ll be going after on the water, I’m confident if you have a few twister tail grubs in your tackle box, you’ll be catching fish.
 With so many lure options available these days, sometimes it's best to keep it simple and get back to basics.
 In my experience, that’s often the most effective and fun way to spend time on the water.
-Get out there and try some twister tails, and if you see a kid or a new angler struggling to get a bite, give them a handful of twister tail grubs.
+Get out there and try some of these versatile baits, and if you see a kid or a new angler struggling to get a bite, give them a handful of twister tail grubs.
 I promise you they will catch something and be hooked for life!